-Disability Rights California is the state's designated protection and advocacy system, charged with protecting the rights of people with disabilities.
+system, charged with protecting the rights of people with disabilities.
 DRC has the legal authority to inspect and monitor conditions in facilities that provide care and treatment to people with mental illness and other disabilities.
 Pursuant to this authority, DRC initiated an investigation into conditions at the Otay Mesa Detention Center based on troubling accounts from advocacy and community groups, information received from people with disabilities detained at Otay Mesa, media reports and public reports regarding facility conditions.

 Otay Mesa has the capacity to hold 1,482 people, 18 years old and older, in their custody.
-ICE has been forced to release many detainees as a result of litigation over the spread of COVID-19, so as of October 2020 the census is now approximately 330 people.
+15 ICE has been forced to release many people as a result of litigation over the spread of COVID-19, so as of October 2020 the immigration detention census is approximately 330 people.
+16

-As the contracting entity, ICE is responsible for overseeing the conditions in the detention center.
-Otay Mesa is one of two facilities in the ICE system that is supposedly tasked with serving people in immigration detention with acute mental health needs.
-18
+As the contracting entity, ICE is responsible for overseeing the conditions in the detention center.17 Otay Mesa is one of two facilities in the ICE system that is supposedly tasked with serving people in immigration detention with acute mental health needs.18

 DRC's yearlong monitoring of the facility began with an on-site tour of the Otay Mesa Detention Center on October 29 and 30, 2019.
-DRC attorneys and advocates inspected areas accessible to people in detention, including intake areas, health care treatment areas, recreation areas, visitation areas, and housing units.
+DRC attorneys and advocates inspected areas accessible to people in immigration detention, including intake areas, health care treatment areas, recreation areas, visitation areas, and housing units.
 During the visit, facility staff provided information and answered questions about the programs and services available at Otay Mesa.